 The Northern Italians and the Florentines in the major cities tend to be more formal and fashion-forward.
-(That goes for not only clothing but also manners, by the way.)
+(That goes for clothing and manners, by the way.)

 As you go to the smaller towns, you’ll find people dressed in a refined, put-together manner but not necessarily fancy.

-In summer, at the beach towns, you can dress in more resort-type wear.
+In summer, you can dress in more resort-type wear at the beach towns.
 In contrast, dress practically if you’re trekking through the Apennines or the Alps.

 Essential Travel Tips